Dukkah and avocado toast

 • Tuna tartare

-Speaking of za’atar, dukkah, just like our favorite spice mix, can be used in many recipes.
-In Egypt, it is traditionally used in pita bread, which is first dipped in olive oil, then in dukkah, like a delicious bruschetta, and also used to flavor salads and fish dishes.
+Speaking of za’atar, dukkah, just like zaatar, can be used in many recipes.
+In Egypt, it is traditionally served with pita bread, which is first dipped in olive oil, then in dukkah, like a delicious bruschetta, and also used to flavor salads and fish dishes.

-Soon, I will try to prepare other recipes that include dukkah, so you will not find yourselves with a jar full of seasoning that you have no use for!
+Soon, I will try to post other recipes that include dukkah, so you will not find yourselves with a jar full of seasoning that you have no use for!

 Similar Posts